Individual training for improvisation

 Actor

-Thoughts and reflections on improvisation, physical acting, clowning and creative life – written from inside the work.
+On improvisation, physical acting, clowning and creative life – written from doing it, not theorising about it.

 -